-Short-term income of the management in 2024 amounting to BGN 82 thousand were accrued according to the concluded contracts.
-Accrued expenses for auditing in 2024 amounted to BGN 7 thousand under the concluded contract.
+Short-term income of the management in the first quarter of 2025 amounting to BGN 31 thousand were accrued according to the concluded contracts.
+Accrued expenses for auditing amounted to BGN 0 thousand under the concluded contract.

 22. Financial risk management